terry06890/chrona/backend/hist_data/README.md

         If `start_upper` is present, it and `start` denote an uncertain range of start times.
         Similarly for 'end' and 'end_upper'.
     -   `fmt` indicates format info for `start`, `start_upper`, `end`, and `end_upper`.
-        -   If 1, they denote a Julian date (with 0.5 removed to align with midnight).
+        -   If 1, they denote a Julian date number.
             This allows simple comparison of events with day-level precision, but only goes back to 4713 BCE.
         -   If 2, same as 1, but dates are preferably displayed using the Gregorian calendar, not the Julian calendar.
             For example, William Shakespeare's birth appears 'preferably Julian', but Samuel Johnson's does not.